Explore how India maintains its vibrant traditional medicine systems while experiencing rapid economic growth and modernization.

 Along with a Bachelor of Ayurvedic Medicine and Surgery degree from Gomantak Ayurveda Mahavidyalya & Research Centre, Goa University, Ashutosh holds a postgraduate certificate in Panchakarma from Kasturba Medical College, Manipal University, Karnataka.
 He is a Panchakarma expert with a practice of holistic and traditional treatments mentioned in Ayurveda.
 He has treated patients all over the world.
 Ashutosh has presented and published scientific papers across India and translated Ayurvedic Anatomy from Marathi to Hindi.
 He is an avid blogger and writer.

-Brought up in the traditional mid-Himalayan town Rishikesh, Vivek has offered yoga education to Indian and international students for more than 15 years.
+Brought up in the mid-Himalayan city of Rishikesh, the birthplace of yoga, Vivek has offered yoga education to Indian and international students for more than 15 years.
 He runs yoga meditation camps, is a certified yoga teacher, and holds a university degree.
-He also studied in traditional Indian fashion under the guidance of self-realized saints of Himalayas.
-He possesses in-depth knowledge of the Vedantic Upanisadic culture.
-His very simple and interactive style of teaching creates a positive platform for students.
+He also studied in traditional Indian fashion under the guidance of self-realized saints of the Himalaya.
+He possesses in-depth knowledge of the Vedantic Upanisadic culture, and his interactive style of teaching creates a positive platform for student learning.

 Abid Siraj, MA, Academic Coordinator